 The conversation makes Mina sad: She hasn't heard from Jonathan in a month and she's getting very worried.

 Dr. Seward's Diary, June 5

-Dr. Seward notes that his patient, Renfield, has been capturing flies with the sugar from his tea, and keeping the flies in his cell.
+Dr. Seward notes that his patient, Renfield, has been capturing flies with the sugar from his tea and keeping them in his cell.

 There are so flies many in there that he tells Renfield he'll have to get rid of them.

 Renfield asks for three days to clear the rest of them away, and Dr. Seward agrees.

 Dr. Seward's Diary, June 18